-Following its review and deliberative process, it is the recommendation of the Academic & Student Affairs Committee that the Board of Regents approve this new program.
+Following its review and deliberative process, it is the recommendation of the Academic & Student Affairs Committee that the Board of Regents approve this action.
 The System's Provost and Senior Vice President for Academic and Student Affairs concurs with this recommendation.

-04/6/2023-BOR - Academic and Student Affairs Committee 05/18/2023-Board of Regents
+05/5/2023-BOR - Academic and Student Affairs Committee 05/18/2023-Board of Regents